GoldenGets/GoldenGets-Menu/README.md

 > [!Note:]
-> We heard that the warehouse cargo method has been detected and restricted before the launch of BE.
-I set all sales businesses with a maximum profit of 2x.
+> I set all sales businesses with a maximum profit of 2x.
 I hope this method is safe because it is not excessive and there are many options for making money from the business.
-Because based on my experience, some of my accounts have recently been blocked because I exceeded the very large sales limit and used the instant money addition option.
+Because based on my experience, some of my accounts have recently been banned because I exceeded the very large sales limit and used the instant money addition option.

 > [⚠︎Disclaimer⚠︎]